-Musashino Art University Museum & Library (MAU M&L) has various research materials about artworks, design specimens, and rare books.
+Musashino Art University Museum & Library (MAU M&L) houses a diverse collection of artwork, design materials, and rare books.

 Artworks, rarebook, library, serial publication, imagelibrary and folkart database

-The Museum has collected approximately 40,000 art works and design related materials since its opening in 1967.
-The collection contains about 30,000 posters, focusing on well-designed pieces by designers both within Japan and abroad in the 20th century, and about 400 examples of modern chairs.
+Since opening in 1967, the Museum has collected approximately 40,000 works of art and design-related materials.
+The collection includes about 30,000 posters, focusing on outstanding examples of Japanese and international design from the 20th century, and about 400 modern chairs.

-The Museum’s wide-ranging collection includes product design materials such as household implements and toys, as well as paintings and sculptures mainly by successive professors of MAU, and Kiyoji Otsuji’s photography archive including printed works, film negatives, and other related materials.
+The Museum’s wide-ranging collection includes household implements, toys, and other examples of product design; paintings and sculptures primarily by MAU faculty; and Kiyoji Otsuji’s photography archive including printed images, film negatives, and related materials.

-The Library has a collection of approximately 310,000 books and 5,000 titles of academic and other specialized periodicals with an emphasis on art, design, and architecture.
-The collection contains about 50,000 exhibition catalogues, 5,500 picture books, and 1,000 “books on book” collected from perspectives of history, culture and design, that are useful for academic learning and research.
+The Library has a collection of approximately 320,000 books and 5,000 titles of academic and specialized periodicals with an emphasis on art, design, and architecture.
+With about 50,000 exhibition catalogues, 5,500 picture books, and 1,000 “books on books” collected from the perspectives of history, culture and design, the collection is useful for research and academic study.

-In addition, the library’s vast collection of rare resources including avant-garde art materials, natural history archive materials, Nara “picture books”, “Ukiyozoshi” books, are frequently utilized in diverse study courses, seminars, and lectures.
+In addition, the library’s vast collection of rare resources includes avant-garde art, a natural history archive, Nara ehon (handwritten illustrated books), and ukiyozoshi (popular fiction from the seventeenth and eighteenth centuries).
+These resources are frequently utilized in diverse courses, seminars, and lectures.

 Folk Art Gallery